 As Grand County's high point, Mount Waas is the fourth tallest of Utah's county peaks.
 It is also the fourth highest peak in the LaSals, and the highest in the north half of the LaSals.
 It is sometimes known on older maps as Mount Nas or Mount Nass.
 Really old maps simply label the peak as La Sal.

-Mount Watson was used as a survey station as early as 1882 the peak had a "heliograph station" on the summit during the 1880's.
-The station was run by the Coat Gurad and Geodetic Survey to determine altitudes and locations.
+Mount Waas was used as a survey station as early as 1882 the peak had a "heliograph station" on the summit during the 1880's.
+The station was run by the Coat Guard and Geodetic Survey to determine altitudes and locations.

-Mount Wass is probably the most difficult to climb of any of the higher La Sal peaks.
-There are no technical routes, but there are many large boulders and loose talus to deal with.
+There are no technical routes on the mountain, but there are many large boulders and loose talus to deal with on some routes.

 Utah's 12,000+ Foot Peaks With 200+ Feet Prominence